vliatsos/mongo-resque/README.markdown

 Stern Warnings
 ==============

-Sometimes, Resque-Mongo will drop a queue collection, or create some indexes, or otherwise manipulate its database.
+Sometimes, Mongo-Resque will drop a queue collection, or create some indexes, or otherwise manipulate its database.
 For this reason, it is STRONGLY recommended that you give it its own database in mongo.

 All jobs should be queued via Resque.enqueue.
 All arguments passed to this method must be BSON-encodable.
-Resque-Mongo does not serialize your objects for you.
+Mongo-Resque does not serialize your objects for you.
 Arrays, Hashes, Strings, Numbers, and Times are all ok, so don't worry.